FAQs on the Accommodation at NCH

 4. Where can I find out more about these halls of residence?

 You can find out more here.
 Or you can look at the Urbanest Tower Bridge, Unite Drapery Place, Well Street Hall or ISH website.
-Please make sure you place any room bookings here, as we cannot guarantee that we will be able to put you with other NCH students if you book directly with Urbanest Tower Bridge or Unite Drapery Place.
+Please make sure you place any room bookings here, as we cannot guarantee that we will be able to put you with other NCH students if you book directly with Urbanest Tower Bridge.

 5. When do bookings open?